tensorflow/tfjs-website/source/tutorials/core-concepts.md

 // Output: [[6 , 8 ],
 //          [10, 12]]

-TensorFlow.js has a chainable API; you can call operations on the result of operations:
+TensorFlow.js has a chainable API; you can call ops on the result of ops:

 ```js
 const sq_sum = e.add(f).square();